ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   All C files containing release code (code to be tested)

-  Note: this is one of the handful of configuration values that must be set for either a release build or test suite.
+  NOTE: this is one of the handful of configuration values that must be set for either a release build or test suite.

   **Default**: `[]` (empty)